 What Does This Move Mean for Small Business Banking?

-QuickBooks is now a competitor to any bank who caters to small businesses.
-Of particular concern, small businesses touch and interact with QuickBooks on their computer and mobile device screens every single day, multiple times per day.
+QuickBooks is now a competitor to any bank that caters to small businesses.
+Of particular concern, small businesses touch and interact with QuickBooks on their computer and mobile device screens, multiple times per day.

 How often does your bank interact with your small business customers?

-QuickBooks’ move has thrown gas on the “digital transformation” fire that COVID19 and PPP started, and is forcing financial institutions to respond, not only with digital solutions, but with more frequent, data-driven customer interactions.
+QuickBooks’ move has thrown gas on the digital transformation fire that COVID19 and PPP started and is forcing financial institutions to respond with digital solutions and more frequent, data-driven customer interactions.

 How Should Banks Respond?

-In short, pick the technology partners that help them grow with their customers electronically. !
-The COVID19 pandemic and PPP have pushed traditional banks to transition faster than they had planned into more and more electronic and online services for their customers, simply due to the fact that in-person transactions have become problematic.
+In short, pick the technology partners that help them grow with their customers electronically.
+The COVID19 pandemic and PPP have pushed traditional banks to transition faster than they had planned into more and more electronic and online services for their customers simply because in-person transactions have become problematic.

-Therefore, there are three ways that all banks who cater to small businesses should change:
+Therefore, there are three ways that all banks that cater to small businesses should change: